ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 Think also about information moving across the Internet.
 The data might be safe within the MOJ and in an approved OIT.
 But what about the connection between the two?
 Sending information might involve insecure networks.
 Be aware of the security implications.
 Check that enough suitable security measures are in place to protect the information.
 For example, check for encryption of network connections using [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).
 A simple way to do this is to look for the secure connection indicator in your web browser:<br/>
 ![](https://intranet.justice.gov.uk/app/uploads/2018/02/guidance-for-using-open-internet-tools-01.png)

 You have a duty of confidentiality and a responsibility to safeguard any HMG information or data that you access.
-This is ([Principle 2](https://www.gov.uk/government/publications/government-security-classifications) of the Government Security Classifications).
+This is [Principle 2](https://www.gov.uk/government/publications/government-security-classifications) of the Government Security Classifications.
 The MOJ trusts you to work with `OFFICIAL` information.
 In the same way, you're trusted to make a reasoned judgement about whether it's safe to use an OIT.

 Useful help for deciding what is OK is in [existing social media guidance](https://intranet.justice.gov.uk/documents/2015/11/social-media-policy-guidance.pdf).
 While it's more about how to act online, the principles are helpful for OITs.